PlusLake/kantai-collection-mulithread-mission/README.md

 ## Memo / Other info

 - Data will be saved when the Window is closed.
-(Force killing the Window will causes data lost)
+(Force killing the Window will cause data lost)
 - This repo is maintained by this two guy:
   - [@PlusLake](https://github.com/PlusLake)
   - [@PGKan](https://github.com/PGKan)